99designs/aws-vault/README.md

 ### Using MFA

-You should also require that users provide a one-time key generated from a multi-factor authentication (MFA) device when they attempt to make a call using the `prod-admin` profile.
+For security, you should also require that users provide a one-time key generated from a multi-factor authentication (MFA) device.

-First you'll need to
-[setup an MFA device](https://docs.aws.amazon.com/IAM/latest/UserGuide/GenerateMFAConfigAccount.html).
-You can then [set up your IAM role to enforce MFA](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-configure-role-mfa).
+First you'll need to [setup an MFA device](https://docs.aws.amazon.com/IAM/latest/UserGuide/GenerateMFAConfigAccount.html).
+You can then [set up IAM roles to enforce MFA](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-configure-role-mfa).
 Next, add a line to the role profile that specifies the ARN of the user's MFA device.
 For example:

 ```ini
 [profile jonsmith]